fhnw-students/wodss-tippspiel-doc/README.md

 A user can bet a game and this will be stored in the `tip` table.
 However, he can only alter the score fields and before the game has started.
 After the admin has enter the score of a game all tips will receive their points.

 ### Profile

 At the beginning, a profile page was implemented.
 However, it was only possible to change the own password and the avatar.
 After we discovered Gravatar as avatar service there was only the possibility to change the password.
-The avatar can be changed by change it at the Gravatar website.
+The avatar can be changed by modify it at the Gravatar website.
-Because of the duration of the world cup tournament the probability that a user wants to change his password is quite small.
+Due to the duration of the world cup tournament the probability that a user wants to change his password is quite small.
 In addition, the password can be reset if a user has forgotten it.
 Therefore, we decided to delete the profile page.

 ---